RichaldoElias/dsnd-dashboard-project/README.md

-# Software Engineering for Data Scientists
+# Udacity DATA SCIENTISTS Nanodegree

-This repository contains starter code for the **Software Engineering for Data Scientists** final project.
+This repository contains code for the second project of **Data Scientists Nanodegree** project.
 Please reference your course materials for documentation on this repository's structure and important files.
 Happy coding!

 ### Repository Structure
 ```